syncfusion-content/fileformat-docs/File-Formats/XlsIO/What-If-Analysis.md

     Dim worksheet1 As IWorksheet = workbook.Worksheets(0)
     Dim worksheet2 As IWorksheet = workbook.Worksheets(1)

-    Dim scenarios1 As IScenarios = worksheet1.Scenarios
-    'Add scenario in the first worksheet
-    Dim values1 As New List(Of Object) From {3000, 2000, 1000, 1600, 500, 1000, 30000}
-    Dim scenario1 As IScenario = scenarios1.Add("Scenario1", worksheet1.Range("B3:B9"), values1)

-    Dim scenarios2 As IScenarios = worksheet2.Scenarios
-    'Add scenario in the second worksheet
-    Dim values2 As New List(Of Object) From {2500, 1000, 1500, 1200, 700, 500, 40000}
-    Dim scenario2 As IScenario = scenarios2.Add("Scenario2", worksheet2.Range("B3:B9"), values2)

     'Merge the second worksheet scenario into first worksheet. worksheet1.Scenarios.Merge(worksheet2)